Candida Martinelli's Italophile Site

 caused miscarriages, early deaths, insanity, heart problems, poor

-eyesight, lethargy, among
+eyesight, and lethargy, among

 other symptoms.